zio/zio-connect/docs/s3-connector.md

   } yield content
 ```

-Finally, let's look at how to run one of these program:
+Finally, let's look at how to run one of these programs:

 ```scala
 def run = program1.provide(zioAwsConfig, S3.live, s3ConnectorLiveLayer)